superandrew213/react-native-charting/README.md

 ## Usage

-react-native-charting uses [Echarts](https://github.com/ecomfe/echarts).
 The Usage is complete consistent with Echarts.

 component props: